Editor's note: This is an updated version of a story originally published last June.

 Solis said the pattern could change if prosecutors believe they can demonstrate that servicemembers in situations like Bales' deliberately planned homicides, Solis said.

-He said he does not have a sense whether Bales will go to trial facing the death penalty.
 The Army alleges Bales intentionally murdered the 16 Afghan civilians, including women and children, in two villages after he sneaked out of a Special Forces outpost in the southern province of Kandahar.

-Lead defense attorney Browne has criticized the Army’s case as deficient in physical evidence.
+Lead defense attorney John Henry Browne has criticized the Army's case as deficient in physical evidence.
 In past interviews, he has suggested that Bales was experiencing post-traumatic stress and possibly the effects of mood-altering steroids.

-Russell’s case diverges from Bales’ because the victims wore U.S. military uniforms.
-But advocates for the soldier from Sherman, Texas, insist his circumstances are different than those of the six servicemembers on death row.
+Russell's case diverges from Bales' because the victims wore U.S. military uniforms.
+But advocates for the soldier from Sherman, Texas, insist his circumstances are different than those of the five servicemembers on death row.

 Russell's unit sent him to a clinic on May 8, 2009, following six days of mood swings and paranoia.
 At the clinic, a major chose to make an example of Russell in front of a captain whom she regarded as too soft with patients, according to legal documents.